RUB-NDS/Gridcoin-Attacks/README.md

 This means in effect, that the targets accumulated Research Age is utilized to illegitimately increase our Coin Reward.

 ----------------------------------------
-For further information and insight, please read the corresponding bachelor thesis.
+For further information and insight, please read https://www.nds.rub.de/media/nds/veroeffentlichungen/2017/08/14/paper-woot.pdf